-Already home to almost 60 space-related organisations, South Australia is committed to further growing the local industry and build on the state's history of space activity.
+Already home to around 80 space-related organisations, South Australia is committed to further growing the local industry and build on the state's history of space activity.

 In September 2017 the South Australian Government created the South Australian Space Industry Centre (SASIC) to drive space industry innovation, research and entrepreneurial development.